moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

 # Capstone project proposal outline

-Working as a lawyer, we are constantly questioning our software and looking for the unicorn CRM which is both simple enough and complex enough.
-There are many options on the market, though none that satisfied us.
+Working as a lawyer, we are constantly questioning our software and looking for the unicorn CRM which is both simple enough yet complete enough.
+There are many options on the market, though none that satisfied me.
 So I decided to build my own.

 ## Project overview